 Another important culinary use of breading is as a binder.
 In addition to coating the outsides of your chicken tenders, crumbs have long found their way into dishes that need something to help hold them together and bulk them out, most often meatloaf and meatballs.
 Here, almonds also come in handy to add a similar substance as breadcrumbs, but they can’t claim the same exact binding effect.
 So, if you’re substituting almonds in a meatball recipe, make sure you use an egg or some chia or flax seeds to mimic bread’s job of keeping the balls in the right shape.

 Looking for more delicious recipe options?
-Check out our menu and get your first Plated Night free!
+Check out our menu and get 50% off your first week of Plated!